 1. Create a header image

-Your header is the first thing your readers will see when they visit your site and so I can't stress the importance of a clear, attractive header that represents the theme of your blog and content well!
+see when they visit your site and so I can't stress the importance of a clear,

 Creating a header image as opposed to just using the default text header on Blogger can give you a lot more room to be creative and have control over the font, colour, size etc. You don't have to have Photoshop or be a total design whiz to come out with a great header.
 Pixlr.com/editor is an excellent Photoshop alternative and Picmonkey.com is another great easy-to-use site.